 A side-by-side comparison: What does Truecaller offer that Whoscall doesn’t?

-- First off, it’s important to note that Truecaller isn’t just an app; it also has a website where you can access its features.
+- First, it’s important to note that Truecaller isn’t just an app; it also has a website where you can access its features.

 - The site is free if you don’t want to download any software or pay for premium services.

-- For example, if someone sends you a phone number through Facebook Messenger or WhatsApp, then you can search for their name in Truecaller and find out who they are without having to ask them directly.
+- For example, if someone sends you a phone number through Facebook Messenger or WhatsApp, you can search for their name in Truecaller and find out who they are without asking them directly.

 - This can save you time and energy when trying to identify unknown callers.

-- You can also see how many times people have searched for your name, so if someone is stalking you, then you’ll know about it right away.
+- You can also see how many times people have searched for your name, so if someone is stalking you, then you’ll know about it immediately.

-- Another useful feature of Truecaller is that it allows users to share information with others—for instance, if you notice a scammer calling numbers around town, then you could report his information so others won’t get scammed by him either.
+- Another helpful feature of Truecaller is that it allows users to share information with others.
+For instance, if you notice a scammer calling numbers around town, you could report his information so others won’t get scammed by him.

 As you can see from our review, both apps have their strengths in terms of accurate caller ID, spam protection, and blocking services.
 Truecaller also has better reviews on Google Play Store than Whoscall does.
 So what’s your choice?
-Take a look at both apps on your phone and see which one fits your needs best.
-Both are available for free download on Google Play Store, so don’t waste another second before downloading them.
+Look at both apps on your phone and see which fits your needs best.
+Both are free downloads on Google Play Store, so don’t waste another second before downloading them.